 You think dogs will not be in heaven?
 I tell you, they will be there long before any of us. —Robert Louis Stevenson

-As 05290001a puppy, she had some funny ideas about what was play and what was unpleasant.
+As a puppy, she had some funny ideas about what was play and what was unpleasant.
 For her entire life, she was always scared of balls.
 Tennis balls, large balls, bouncy balls — she’d growl at them, glare at them, run from them, but had no use for them whatsoever.
 Her little squeaky cow toy, however, was her favorite object for fetch.
 I had hardwood floors in my townhouse, and she absolutely loved screaming down the hallway after that cow, skidding along the floor, and scrambling back.
 Even better, during the summer months, we’d go out back and run in the grass.
 Cricket would start sitting with me, I’d tell her to go, and she’d make a speedy lap around the back yard, jumping back into my arms at the end of every lap.
 Though I had a leash for her, it was never needed — she never wanted to be very far away.

 Another favorite pastime was chasing ducks along the canal.
 We’d go for walks early on Saturday mornings, and many of the ducks sat and walked on the ground at the edge of the canal.
 Cricket seemed to think rather highly of herself (many of the ducks were roughly twice her size) by running through them and seeing them hop into the water out of her reach.
 Good man/dog bonding time there.